 Neighborhoods designed for active travel can increase routine physical activity for residents of all ages.
 This infographic by Active Living Research (ALR) highlights evidence that sidewalks, connected bike facilities, public transportation and traffic calming are strategies that can make it easier for people to reach their destination without the use of a private vehicle….

-… Public Health Primer: Engaging Community Development for Health Equity Build Healthy Places Network (BHPN) and National Association of Chronic Disease Directors (NACDD) held a thought leader roundtable gathering national, state, and local leaders to bridge a way for public health and community development sectors to work together advancing health and racial equity through upstream partnerships.
-This primer…
+… Public Health Primer: Engaging Community Development for Health Equity Build Healthy Places Network (BHPN) and the National Association of Chronic Disease Directors (NACDD) held a thought leader roundtable gathering national, state, and local leaders to bridge a way for public health and community development sectors to work together advancing health and racial equity through upstream partnerships.
+This…

 …New Video Snapshot Series – Lessons from the Field: Centering Community Voice.
 Build Healthy Places Network’s Video Snapshots offer quick deep dives with experts from the community development, health, and finance sectors.
 Our current series uplifts practices that support community engagement processes and projects that are community-led and owned.
 Learn from practitioners from across sectors, who together are…